 Insulating your attic plays a key role in maintaining the temperature within your home and reducing what is called the "Stack-Effect", which basically means that you are preventing air from escaping within.

 According to the Department of Energy, they estimate that a properly insulated attic can save as much as 10 - 50 percent off your heating bills.
-In addition, same can be said for your cooling costs, which also help to stabilize the indoor temperature during the summer season by keeping the cool air in.
+In addition, the same can be said for your cooling costs, which also help to stabilize the indoor temperature during the summer season by keeping the cool air in.